 The Marquise and her feline legion are in control of the woodland.
 They start with a warrior in every clearing except one.
 They pushed out the forest's previous rulers and now subjugate its denizens - the foxes, mice and rabbits.

 The player controlling the cats benefits from a big starting presence on the board.
-Their goal is to maintain control and they will score points by building different kinds of buildings in the clearings that they rule.
-To do this, players spend three action points on any combination of actions that are designed to allow the cats to fight off competition, keep their numbers high and build increasingly expensive - and rewarding - buildings.
+Their goal is to maintain control.
+They will score points by building different kinds of buildings in the clearings that they rule.
+To do this, players spend three action points on any combination of actions that are designed to allow the cats to fight off competition, keep their numbers high, and build increasingly expensive - and rewarding - buildings.

 Before the cats invaded, the woodland was controlled by the militant Eyrie, a tribe of birds ruled by despotic leaders.
 They start with a roost and a huddle of warriors in one corner of the board.
 Throughout their turn, the Eyrie player adds cards to their 'orders' which specify which actions they must carry out and where.